jqphu/Mindless/DIARY.md

 # [2020-07-22]  18:54

 Goal:
-* Set up habits to be marked only once a day.
+* Set up habits to be marked only once a day. 
-* Unmark habits.
+* Unmark habits. 
+* Stretch: JSONify 
 * Stretch: Creating habits from the flutter app.

 # [2020-07-22]  20:53